Microsoft Software License Terms for Office Consumer Subscriptions

 - Activation failure.
 During online activation, if the licensing or activation functions of the software are found to be counterfeit or improperly licensed, activation will fail.
 The software will notify you if the installed copy of the software is improperly licensed.
 In addition, you will receive reminders to obtain a properly licensed copy of the software.

 - Updates and Upgrades.
 You may only obtain updates or upgrades for the software from Microsoft or authorized sources.
 Certain upgrades, support, and other services may be offered only to users of genuine Microsoft software.
 To identify genuine Microsoft software, see howtotell.com.

 - INTERNET-BASED FEATURES; PRIVACY

-The following software features use Internet protocols, which send to Microsoft (or its suppliers or service providers) computer information, such as your Internet protocol address, the type of operating system, browser and name and version of the software you are using, and the language code of the computer or device where you installed the software.
-Microsoft uses this information to make the Internet-based features available to you, in accordance with the Office 2013 Privacy Statement.
-Some Internet-based features may be delivered at a later date via Microsoft's Update service.
+The following software features use Internet protocols, which send to Microsoft (or its suppliers or service providers) device information, such as your Internet protocol address, the type of operating system, browser and name and version of the software you are using, and the language code of the device where you installed the software.
+Microsoft uses this information to make the Internet-based features available to you, in accordance with the Office 2013 Privacy Statement, at r.office.microsoft.com/r/rlidOOPrivacyState15HighLight?clid=1033.
+Some Internet-based features may be delivered at a later date via Microsoft’s Update service.